Battlepillars/Wro/README.md

     return found
 ```

-#### Angle width and color assignment (implementation note)
+### Angle width and color assignment (implementation note)
-- An obstacle’s acceptable camera angle window is distance‑dependent: angular_width = 2·atan(diameter/(2·distance)).
+- An obstacle’s acceptable angle window is distance‑dependent: angular_width = 2·atan(diameter/(2·distance)).
-- A camera detection is accepted only if `|angle_cam − angle_lidar| < angular_width`.
-If no camera block falls within this window, the obstacle color remains “nothing”.
+- A lidar detection is accepted only if the middle of a camera detection block falls within the obstacles acceptable angle with.
+Otherwise the obstacle is ignored (by setting the color to nothing).
+This is done because when the lidar passes sharp edges, sometimes a random pixel can be generated at a farther distance, generating a false obstacle.
 - SCAN robustness: each SCAN is retried once if it found nothing, forcing a fresh LiDAR update to reduce false negatives.

  ## Navigation strategy open challenge